 [00:00:13] Councilor Claire Syrett: I just want to address that there has been a recall election in process.
 That election has not been certified yet.
 It will be certified by Oct.
 3. There is also a court process moving forward related to the recall.
-Until either one of those processes reaches its final stage, I will remain in my role as the ward seven city councilor and council president, and intend to continue to fulfill the duties of these roles until or unless my status on this council changes.
+Until either one of those processes reaches its final stage, I will remain in my role as the Ward 7 city councilor and council president, and intend to continue to fulfill the duties of these roles until or unless my status on this council changes.

 [00:00:49] Patti Swinehart: If the recall goes through, who gets to decide who replaces the councilperson?
-And will you allow the constituents of ward seven to have an input?
+And will you allow the constituents of Ward 7 to have an input?
 And the third thing I’m saying is asking you: Is the city council of Eugene a nonpartisan position, because in the recall what our neighbors started to realize it is not.
 Because we all got mailers—-many of us—supported by the Democratic Party.
 So do we get a say?

 [00:01:27] Legal Counsel: Certainly, I can speak real briefly.
 Any time there is a vacancy on council, it is not —whether it be through resignation or through recall or otherwise, and the charter’s very clear on the process.